junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 >
 > (Lucifer suggest get Michael but they initially refuse, Lucifer being a really annoying childish asshole)

-Cas is asleep, by the time Dean's back to his room.
-He breathes quietly, the rhythm of sea's wave patting on the shore sand.
+Cas is asleep, by the time Dean's back in his room.
+He breathes quietly, the rhythm of the sea's waves patting on the shore sand.
 Long and deep.

 Dean smiles small at the sound of that.